ccrvlh/litestar-sso/docs/how-to-guides/use-with-fastapi-security.md

-# Using with fastapi's Security
+# Using with litestar's Security

 Even though `litestar-sso` does not try to solve login and authentication, it is clear that you will probably mostly use it to protect your endpoints.
-This is why it is important to know how to use it with fastapi's security.
+This is why it is important to know how to use it with litestar's security.

 You were asking how to put the lock 🔒 icon to your Swagger docs in [this issue](https://github.com/tomasvotava/litestar-sso/issues/33).
 This is how you do it.

 ## Requirements

-- `fastapi` - obviously
+- `litestar` - obviously
 - `litestar-sso` - duh
 - `python-jose[cryptography]` - to sign and verify our JWTs